 Looking back a century to the very formal homes of the early 20th century, it’s no surprise another shift is taking place right now.
 Current renovations are removing walls so kitchens can expand into social living centers serving a multitude of family needs.
-Dining rooms (albeit more gradually) are becoming loft-like while the living room is busting out into a much “greater” space.
-Still, bathrooms have yet to benefit from the degree of expansion these other rooms enjoy.
-We all know why.
-True, showers are larger and sometimes have steam.
-Spa tubs, double sink vanities, fancier tile and perhaps more built-in cabinetry are common.
-Yet even in the most current version of early 21st century homes, the historical “water closet” is basically intact.
+Dining rooms are becoming loft-like while the living room is busting out into a much “greater” space.
+Bathrooms are beginning to benefit from the degree of expansion these other rooms enjoy and these bathroom ideas show how.
+Showers are larger and sometimes have steam.
+Spa tubs and double sink vanities are becoming standards.
+Tile is fancier than ever and tile and specialized built-in cabinetry is desirable.

-Yes, the bath is an intimate place.
+True, the bath is an intimate place.
 Most Americans don’t go for the communal, public bath experience that exists in other parts of the world.
-At the same time we are starting to see that some features can be successfully and stylishly combined — with hotels often leading the way.
+At the same time we are starting to see that features can be successfully and stylishly added — with hotels often leading the way.
 That’s why I believe it’s time to rethink bathrooms in a major way.

 Right now, “spa” continues to be the bathroom ideal even it’s only expressed in terms of color or fixture style.
 Owners of many homes will say they have “limited” bathroom space.
 To that I say: rethink it.
 There are many ways to give a bath the same integrity as any other important room plus there are logical ways to fold in features that are usually kept separate, as we saw in the Master Bedroom Bath Merger and the Chapel Dwelling bath.